rozaliyamarkova/filing-cabinet/README.md

 - 🛠️ Fork & remix
 - 📬 Open an issue to say hi

 > This is just the beginning.
-Let’s see far this rabbit hole will go 🐇
+Let’s see how far this rabbit hole will go 🐇